McIntire’s innovative M.S. in Commerce Program continues to adapt and create new learning opportunities for graduate students.

 “We have long used guest speakers in the program, but this year’s initiative is an effort to formalize the offering.
 Applied business education is at the heart of McIntire’s approach, and the two most prominent means of accomplishing this is through providing hands-on practice with leading-edge analytical tools and consistently integrating marketplace examples into our intense class discussions.”

 Alumni joining students represent a wide range of industries and expertise.
-Some of those comprising the Leadership Speaker Series include U.S. Pipe President Vik Bhatia (McIntire ’98), Hella Cocktail Company Co-Founder Jomaree Pinkard (McIntire ’01), McKinsey Senior Partner Steve Reis (McIntire ’03, Law ’08), as well as CoderPad CEO Amanda Richardson (McIntire ’01) and Honeywell Director of Smart Cities, Verticals and Strategic Accounts Dina Tamimi (McIntire ’99).
+Some of those comprising the Leadership Speaker Series include U.S. Pipe President Vik Bhatia (McIntire ’98), Hella Cocktail Company Co-Founder Jomaree Pinkard (McIntire ’01), McKinsey Senior Partner Steve Reis (McIntire ’03, Law ’08), and CoderPad CEO Amanda Richardson (McIntire ’01).
 A session focused on the path to executive positions will feature former COO and current Board Member of Apple Hospitality REIT Inc. Krissy Gathright (McIntire ‘94), Jeffries & Company Inc. Vice President and CFO Teri Gendron (McIntire ’91), and Deb Wetherby (McIntire ’80), Owner of Wetherby Asset Management.

 Harris, who recently won the UVA Excellence in Education Abroad Award, has experience quickly replacing components of the program; he and his colleagues were challenged to make swift adjustments responding to travel bans stemming from COVID-19 that occurred in the spring of 2020.
 He believes that continued alumni collaboration provides students with an important window on the most pressing issues in global business.